Written by Rick DeRose

-There was a time when chief information officers were charged with fixing servers and rebooting glitched computers.
+There was a time when CIOs were charged with fixing servers and rebooting glitched computers.
 Those days are long gone.
 Technology is arguably the most important part of your business model — or rapidly becoming so.

 Until recently, data security wasn’t a top-tier priority for board members.
 A seemingly endless string of cybersecurity attacks has helped CIOs earn a seat at the table as boards look to manage enterprise risks.
 Last July, Capital One revealed that more than 100 million customers were involved in a data breach of its systems.
 First American Financial also experienced a leak of 885 million customer records.